Texas Tech Red Raiders: Golf

 2007 saw the men's golf team compete in its first back-to-back National Championship tournaments since 1960.
 The team, coached by Greg Sands, qualified for the tournament after finishing 7th in NCAA Central Regional.

 The Red Raider Men's golf team has made multiple appearances in the NCAA tournament since then.
 Head Coach Greg Sands has led the team to 19 consecutive NCAA regional and 10 NCAA championship berths.
-Sands has racked up 18 seasons ad head coach of the Men's golf team at Texas Tech, in those 18 seasons Sands has led the team to 19 tournament titles and made a name for himself.
+Sands has racked up 18 seasons as head coach of the Men's golf team at Texas Tech, in those 18 seasons Sands has led the team to 19 tournament titles and made a name for himself.
 The Red Raider Men's golf team is the most successful sport at Texas Tech as it has made the most appearances in the NCAA tournament.

 On the other side is women's golf JoJo Robertson, has been the head coach of the Women's golf team for Texas Tech since 2009.
 Coach Robertson has been with the Red Raiders for 10 seasons, in those 10 seasons she has managed to reach the NCAA regional nine times, of those resulted in two trips to the NCAA championships.
 Robertson has led the Raiders to regional play nine of the ten seasons since she had been named the fourth head coach of the team.
 Under her guidance the Red Raiders have claimed 13 team titles.